mochalog/mochalog/README.md

 Mochalog provides some high level API to consult, assert and retract, and a few query methods (just prove, one solution, all solutions, iterators).
 It also provides a mechanism to manage different Prolog sandboxes, each with its own space.

-## How to use it

-For various examples how to use it, see the [Mochalog Unit Test Examples](src/test/java/io/mochalog/bridge/MochaTest.java).
-Different tests show how to consult/load a KB, assert and retract, update facts (with new arguments), prove a query, ask for one solution, for all solutions, or iterate through solutions.

-Below we describe how to set Mochalog up.

 ## Prerequisites